preethihena/IR_Project/readme.md

 # DocTrees
-Phone Code to Implement Phonetic and levenshtein distance for text correction as part of our project in 5th semester engineering in Indian Institute of Information Technology, SriCity.
+Python Code to Implement Phonetic and levenshtein distance for text correction as part of our project in 5th semester engineering in Indian Institute of Information Technology, SriCity.

 ## Requirements